TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 ### Key Features

 - **MTB Difficulty Scale**: Indicates MTB difficulty scale with color coding, making it easy to distinguish trails at a glance.
 - **MTB Difficulty Scale Uphill**: Displays a secondary line next to the path for the uphill difficulty scale, providing detailed information for mountain bikers.
 - **Text Display**: Shows text labels next to paths for MTB difficulty scale and uphill difficulty scale, providing clear, on-map information about trail difficulty.
+- **Surface Information**: Displays surface information with color coding and text labels next to paths, indicating the type of surface (e.g., paved, gravel, dirt).

-- **Toggle Options**: Users can easily toggle the visibility of various elements such as the MTB difficulty scale and uphill difficulty scale, allowing for a cleaner map view based on individual preferences.
+- **Toggle Options**: Users can easily toggle the visibility of various elements such as the MTB difficulty scale, uphill difficulty scale, and surface information, allowing for a cleaner map view based on individual preferences.
 - **Compatibility**: This style is designed to work seamlessly with JOSM's default styles, such as the [JOSM Standard](https://josm.openstreetmap.de/browser/trunk/resources/styles/standard/elemstyles.mapcss) and [Potlatch 2](https://josm.openstreetmap.de/wiki/Styles/Potlatch2) styles, ensuring it can be used alongside other popular styles without conflicts.
 - **Access Restrictions**: Visually indicates paths with restricted access, such as those that are private, permissive, or not accessible to bicycles, helping users quickly identify paths with access limitations.
--

-### Contributions and Feedback

-We welcome contributions from the community to help improve this style.
-If you have suggestions, find any issues, or want to contribute code, please feel free to open issues or submit pull requests on our [GitHub repository](https://github.com/TommiContursi/JOSM-Style).
-Your feedback is invaluable in helping us refine and enhance this style.

-### License

-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE) file in the repository.

----

 ## Installation